Each time you view a WordPress page or post a whole series of PHP commands get executed before that page/post is presented.

 - Beginners Guide to WordPress Templates

-- WordPress Functions and the functions.php File
+- Understanding and Editing the wp-config.php File